duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ### Formatting Key Presses

-Cheat sheet actions often have several key combinations, which you can express in any way you choose.
-The following are only suggestions; choose the most appropriate format for your subject.
+Cheat sheets often list key combinations, which you can express in any way you choose.
+The following are only suggestions; choose the appropriate convention for your subject.

 #### Single Keys or Commands